ecohen1125/Project-05/README.md

 ## Implementation / Features you added
 I could not get the maze we were given in class to tile properly in first person.
 It would look like a double wall with one poking through another.
 So I found a new one online that tiled properly (see Maze Generation and Assets).

-I changed the materials on the walls and floor to give it a cave-like feel to it.
+I changed the materials on the walls and floor to give it a cave-like feel.

 A player that can move using WASD and can control the camera with the mouse.
 The player spawns in the corner of the maze.